Motoki878/Kaji_EICont/README.md

         spikes: spike data (structure form), the last line express data size the second line from the last one is a blank.

-       j_delay: the used delays of post-synaptic neuron j ( default value is [1:30])
+       j_delay: the used delays of post-synaptic neuron j ( default value is 1-30 [ms])
-       i_order: the order of pre-synaptic neuron i  ( default value is only [1])     this is not used in GPU version
+       i_order: the order of pre-synaptic neuron i  ( default value is only [1])  This parameter is not used in GPU version
-       j_order: the order of pre-synaptic neuron j  ( default value is only [1])     this is not used in GPU version
+       j_order: the order of pre-synaptic neuron j  ( default value is only [1])  This parameter is not used in GPU version
     windowsize: window size to calculate CIs
 ----------------
 # Outputs